-When no Requested NSSAI was included or when an S-NSSAI was rejected permanently, the AMF may update the UE slice configuration information for the PLMN UE Configuration Update procedure as specified in TS 23.502 [3], clause 4.2.4.
-This may also trigger NSSP update.
+When no Requested NSSAI was included or when an S-NSSAI was rejected permanently, the AMF may update the UE slice configuration information for the PLMN as described in clause 5.15.4.2.

-Editor's note: How the NSSP is triggered to be updated is FFS.

 5.15.5.2.2 Modification of the Set of Network Slice(s) for a UE

 The set of Network Slices for a UE can be changed at any time while the UE is registered with a network, and may be initiated by the network, or by the UE, under certain conditions as described below.